ryann96/Ryann96/_posts/2023-09-07-Week_3_Summary.md

 </style>

  <p class="multiline-paragraph">
  During week 3, I finished the hacks, plans, and tangibles columns on my website.
 I changed the coplor of the snake to green and the color of the dot to red in the snake game.
+Also, I added a list for a few holidays.
  </p>

 </body>